West Texas: Politics

 Except for the Trans-Pecos region, West Texas has become well known as a stronghold for conservative politics.
 Some of the most heavily Republican counties in the United States are in the region.
 Former U.S. President George W. Bush spent most of his childhood in West Texas.
 The region is somewhat more conservative than neighboring Eastern New Mexico.

 The region includes much of the Permian Basin, the highest producing oil field in the United States.
 This likely inclines the region to support the Republican Party over the Democratic Party, as the latter supports environmentalism and action on climate change.

-Several counties in the Midland-Odessa area were some of the first parts of Texas to abandon the state's "Solid South" Democratic roots; two counties (Note: West Texas counties voting Republican at every election since 1952 comprise Ector County, Midland County.) have not supported a Democrat for president since 1948.
-The Rolling Plains to the east remained Democratic substantially longer: although Walter Mondale's 1984 campaign lost Texas by 27.50%, he won three counties in this region.
+Several counties in the Midland-Odessa area were some of the first parts of Texas to abandon the state's "Solid South" Democratic roots.
+Two of the largest, Midland and Ector, have not supported a Democrat for president since 1948.
+The Rolling Plains to the east remained Democratic substantially longer; although Walter Mondale's 1984 campaign lost Texas by 27.50%, he won three counties in this region.
 (Note: West Texas Plains "Bible Belt" counties voting for Mondale in 1984 were Dickens County, Fisher County, and Stonewall County.)
 Since 2000, this region swung very rapidly toward the Republican Party due to its population's intransigent opposition to the liberal social policies of the Democratic Party, and by 2016, it had nearly the same Cook PVI as the Panhandle.